-These consolidated financial statements, which includes the financial position and performance of the Company, it's subsidiaries, associates and joint ventures, have been prepared on a going concern basis in accordance with International Financial Reporting Standards ("IFRS(s)") and the requirements of the UAE Federal Law No. 2 of 2015, and the relevant laws applicable to the various entities comprising the Group.
+These consolidated financial statements, which include the financial position and performance of the Company, it's subsidiaries, associates and joint ventures, have been prepared on a going concern basis in accordance with International Financial Reporting Standards ("IFRS(s)") and the requirements of the UAE Federal Law No. 2 of 2015, and the relevant laws applicable to the various entities comprising the Group.
 These are presented in United Arab Emirates Dirhams ("AED") (rounded to the nearest millions unless otherwise stated), which is the Company's functional currency.
-This is the first set of consolidated financial statements where IFRS 15 and IFRS 9 have been applied.
+This is the first set of consolidated financial statements where IFRS 16 has been applied.
 Changes to significant accounting policies are disclosed in notes below.